Significant Institutional Outcomes

-- Strengthened the College’s Foundation with the addition of new leadership and staff, leading to a FY 2012 total of nearly $3.1 million, the largest annual total in the foundation’s history.
+- Strengthened the College of DuPage Foundation with the addition of new leadership and staff, leading to FY 2013 total assets of $12.8 million.

-- Ranked second nationally by the Institute for International Education for students enrolled in international programs in the 2010-2011 academic year.
+- Ranked second nationally by the Institute for International Education for students enrolled in international programs in the both 2010-2011 and 2011-2012 academic years.

 - Named seventh safest community college campus in Illinois by StateUniversity.com.